troykinsella/ansible-concourse/README.md

 * `concourse_tsa_public_key`: Required.
 The tsa public key.
 * `concourse_tsa_worker_key`: Required.
 The tsa worker private key.
 * `concourse_worker_tag`: Optional.
 The value of the `--tag` option.
+* `concourse_baggageclaim_driver`: Optional.
+The driver to use for managing volumes.
 * `concourse_garden_docker_registry`: Optional.
 Docker registry API endpoint.
 * `concourse_worker_options`: Optional.
 Other non-managed options to pass to `concourse`.